Manipulating prices as values of

 double values as well as due to the type capacity limits.

-Assume the following initialization of a variable of the
+Let's assume the following initialization of a variable of the

 double type is executed:

-This is because each double value is expressed as
+double value is expressed as

 X * 2 ^ Y, where